Contents

 Picture this!
 The Belvedere Collection from Cranch to EXPORT

 This collection showcases artworks that focus on the interactions between art and society.
-These paintings reflect how the painters had been influenced by their political and social environment, economic policies, migration, and international networks to create art.
+These Belvedere Palace paintings reflect how the artists had been influenced by their political and social environment, economic policies, and international networks to create art.

 • Where: Upper Belvedere Palace